-On my 55th birthday in January, 1994 I (Bernie Glassman) did a retreat in Washington D.C. working on the question of what should I do to serve those rejected by society, to those in poverty and to those with AIDS.
-Upon returning home, I discussed my vision of a container for people wanting to do spiritual based social engagement with my wife, Jishu.
-We decided on developing a Zen Peacemaker Order with the theme of spiritually based social engagement.
+On his 55th birthday in January 1994, Bernie Glassman did a retreat in Washington D.C. working on the question of what should he do to serve those rejected by society, those in poverty and to those with AIDS.
+Upon returning home, he discussed his vision of a container for people wanting to do spiritual based social action with his wife, Jishu.
+They decided on developing a Zen Peacemaker Order with the theme of spiritually based social action.

-We have developed practices to help us actualize these three tenets and await new practices to be developed.
+We have developed guiding documents and practices to help us actualize these Three Tenets in our lives.

 Please check these documents by linking to the various pages on the ZPO sub-menu.